wenyaoxue/notes/SDET/code.md

 </suite> <!-- Suite -->
 ```
 * xml: right click > run as > testng suite

+# xml data for batch execution
+* create an xml
+* xml in suite > 1 test child > 1 classes child > many class children with attribute name="TESTCLASSPACKAGENAME.TESTCLASSNAME"
+* xml: right click > run as > testng suite
+  * equivalent to running each of those classes as testng test, but all results are shown together

 # maven project
 * eclipse